3mdeb/blog.3mdeb.com/source/_posts/2016-11-27-cryptoauth-openssl-engine-and-ecc508a.markdown

 ## Provisioning

-Let's switch context to crypt device provisioning.
+Let's switch context to crypto device provisioning.
 As it can be found in logs, by dumping registers of i2c devices, chips are not in operational state.

 Unfortunately Root and Signer module can be used only with Windows application.